SSWConsulting/SSW.Rules.Content/rules/managing-linkedin-for-international-companies/rule.md

   ![Figure: LinkedIn’s draft post window](linkedin-post-how-to.png)

-2. As the default setting is “Anyone”, you can adjust the privacy settings by clicking on the 🌏 dropdown & selecting the correct audience for your post.
+2. As the default setting is “Anyone”, you can adjust the privacy settings by clicking on the 🌏 dropdown & selecting the correct audience for your post

   ![Figure: For a targeted company post, you would select “Targeted audience”](linkedin-targeted-post-how-to.png)

   🗒️ For comment settings, click “Anyone” at the bottom of the “Create a post" window – select your preferred settings (Anyone or No one) & click save to apply your changes.

-3. Add your preferred targeting criteria on the Target audience settings Page. ⚠️Targeted posts must target a minimum of 300 Page Followers\
+3. Add your preferred targeting criteria on the Target audience settings Page. ⚠️Targeted posts must target a minimum of 300 Page Followers
    **Note:** You can add up to 150 different locations!

 ::: bad